horselock/claude-code-proxy/README.md

 ### Install Claude Code (If you didn't install with `nvm`, you may have to redo - it's better anyway)
 #### wsl
 1. Open a command line and run `wsl --install`.
 Follow instructions.
-If you aren't already in by the end, `wsl` (either in command line or from start menu) to enter the shell, you should get colors and a dollar sign and shit:
+If you aren't already in by the end, `wsl` (either in command line or from start menu) to enter the shell, you should get colors and a dollar sign: [example](https://www.jeremymorgan.com/images/customize-wsl-terminal/customize-wsl-terminal-01.jpg)
 <img width="216" alt="image" src="https://github.com/user-attachments/assets/f100bbf6-045a-4cd5-8048-fce7c52b1ab9" />

 #### nvm